 The vision of Mangalam Research Center for Buddhist Languages is to create a body of knowledge that facilitates the translation and transmission of the Buddhist written tradition and classical languages into English.

-Since its founding in 2009, the Mangalam Research Center for Buddhist Languages has established itself as one of the premier centers for Buddhist language studies.
-Its programs have been attended by prominent scholars from around the world, and it has received several grants in support of its conferences and translation projects.
+Mangalam Research Center offers programs in Buddhist studies and develops tools to aid translation.
+Its programs have been attended by scholars from around the world, and it often receives grants in support of its conferences and translation projects.

 Fields of Inquiry at MRC